itzJPN/itzJPN.github.io/files/classicubeserver/skins/readme.md

 # Skins
-This file contains the server skins.
+This folder contains the server skins.